Was this article helpful?

 Overview

 Sometimes you need to issue a charge or credit to an existing invoice or a future invoice.
 Charges are typically items such as late fees and credits are typically items such as customer service credits.
-In Zuora, charges and credits for existing invoices are handled via invoice adjustments or invoice item adjustments and for future invoices via amendments.
+In Zuora, charges and credits for existing invoices are handled through invoice item adjustments and for future invoices via amendments.
 Instances such as discounts or free months of service should be managed via the discount charge model or making changes directly to the subscription.

 Solution